MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 ### View related data in a card

-Selecting the **Card** icon in the cell shows a card with data from any fields and calculated fields in the featured table.
+Select the **Card** icon in the cell to show a card with data from any fields and calculated fields in the featured table.
 The title of the card shows the value of the row label field in the featured table.

 :::image type="content" source="media/service-excel-featured-tables/excel-linked-item-details.png" alt-text="Screenshot of Linked item details.":::